homomorfismo/blog/about.md

 title: About
 ---

 This is Miguel Serrano.
-I'm a math undergraduate at Universidad Complutense de Madrid, Spain.
+I will be starting the master's degree in mathematics at Bonn in October.

 <figure>
 <img src="/pictures/about/me in the wild.jpg" style="height:20em;" />